Mandatory Health Insurance Coverage

 Duration of Coverage

-The Board of Regents of the University System of Georgia has contracted with Pearce & Pearce, Inc. to provide student accident and sickness insurance, called the USG Student Health Insurance Program (USG-SHIP), for undergraduate and graduate and ESL international students holding “F” or “J” visa status.
-For more information about Pearce & Pearce, Inc. visit their web site at www.studentinsurance.com or call 1-800-222-6491.
+The Board of Regents of the University System of Georgia has contracted with United Healthcare Student Resources to provide student accident and sickness insurance, called the USG Student Health Insurance Program (USG-SHIP), for undergraduate and graduate and ESL international students holding “F” or “J” visa status.
+For more information about the USG Student Health Insurance Program visit this website or call 404-962-3110.

-Students who can demonstrate that they have a qualifying policy through a spouse or employer, or other source may request to waive participation in the USG- Student Health Insurance program.
-To determine if the policy qualifies student are encouraged to fill out a request for waiver at: http://www.studentinsurance.com/
+Students who can demonstrate that they have a qualifying policy through a spouse or employer, or other source may request to waive participation in the USG- Student Health Insurance Program.
+To determine if the policy qualifies, a USG student must request a waiver at this United Healthcare website.

 Failure to Maintain Coverage